 Revised Text:

-The current resolution is only partially addresses the concerns.
-A different resolution has been used.
-For instance, now the following is possible.
+The concerns raised by the issue are valid but the proposed resolution (adding a Query class) only partially addresses the concerns.
+A more general abstraction, namely “Selector” has been introduced to capture a generic DDS query.
+Section 7.6.3 in the specification describes the Selector concept in detail.
+A summary is presented here.

+A selector object is obtained from a datareader.
+The Selector object provides a fluent interface to specify query parameters, such as instance handles, data states, etc. Finally, the read method executes the query encapsulated in the selector object.

+For instance

-DataReader<Track> dr = … dr.select().instance(someHandle) .readerState(someState) .maxSamples(500) .read();
+DataReader<Track> dr = … dr.select().instance(someHandle) .dataState(someState) .maxSamples(500) .read();

 Alternatively,

-DataReader<Track> dr = … dr.read(dr.select().instance(someHandle) .readerState(someState) .maxSamples(500));
+DataReader<Track> dr = … dr.read(dr.select().instance(someHandle) .dataState(someState) .maxSamples(500));

 See revision #198: https://code.google.com/p/datadistrib4j/source/detail?r=198